mangye16/ReID-Survey/README.md

-# ReID-Survey with a Powerful AGW Baseline (To be updated)
+# ReID-Survey with a Powerful AGW Baseline
 Deep Learning for Person Re-identification:  A Survey and Outlook. [arXiv](https://arxiv.org/abs/2001.04193)

 An implementation of AGW for cross-modality visible-infrared Re-ID is [HERE](https://github.com/mangye16/Cross-Modal-Re-ID-baseline).